-The State's Long-Range Transportation Plan (LRTP) - Transportation 203733 is a multi-modal statewide transportation plan with a 20-year planning horizon.
+The State's Long-Range Transportation Plan (LRTP) - Moving Forward RI 204035 is a multi-modal statewide transportation plan with a 20-year planning horizon.
 The Plan outlines goals, objectives, policies and strategies to guide transportation decisions toward improving the economic, social and environmental well-being of the state.
 The plan is updated every 5 years as the State of Rhode Island is currently an air quality attainment area.
 The plan will be updated every 4 years should the MPO become an air quality non-attainment area.
 In addition, the LRTP is also adopted as an element of the State Guide Plan.
 As such, it becomes the basis for determining consistency of local comprehensive plans and other plans, programs and projects with the transportation policies of the State.
-The current LRTP, Transportation 203734, was adopted by the State Planning Council (SPC) in December 2017.
-A new LRTP 2040 is currently under development an expected to be completed in late 2019.
+The current LRTP, Moving Forward RI 204036, was adopted by the State Planning Council (SPC) in December 2020.